vsarunhah/Facial-Expression-Recognition/README.md

 # Facial Expression Recognizer
-A built using tensorflow, Adam and Flask to set up a basic website on localhost port 5000 that uses your video camera to identify what mood you're in.
+A program built using tensorflow, Adam and Flask to set up a basic website on localhost port 5000 that uses your video camera to identify what mood you're in.

 To run it - ensure you have pipenv installed: